Marwerk/health-coach/README.md

 ## Setting up for local development

-To start the Strapi backend application, while in the "backend-strapi" folder, run the command:
+To start the Strapi [ link to Strapi docs ] backend application, while in the "backend-strapi" folder, run the command:

 ```bash
 npm run develop